- Over the past decade, the music listening experience has undergone a massive change and evolved the way we consume music.

 3. Neutron Music Player

 All the music players listed so far support most of the hi-res audio file formats and offer a range of customization options.
-However, despite those offerings, these apps ensure that the user experience and ease-of-use are not getting hampered and that users can easily navigate their way around the app.
+However, despite those offerings, these apps ensure that the user experience and ease of use are not getting hampered and that users can easily navigate their way around the app.
 Not sure if the same can be said of the next app on our list, Neutron Music Player.

-For, unlike other apps, Neutron fails to make the app ideal for an average user who has a limited understanding of the know-how of music tweaking.
+Unlike other apps, Neutron fails to make the app ideal for an average user who has a limited understanding of the know-how of music tweaking.
 It has a tricky UI that appeals more to audiophiles but takes time for someone less versed to get used to and use effectively.
 The app uses a 32/64-bit audio engine and promises to offer hi-res output over a (capable) DAC (internal or external).
 You get up to 768kHz (32-bit) hi-res audio support with compatible hardware and fully configurable equalizers to tweak the sound to your preference.
 Besides, Neutron also provides you the ability to import music over a network using FTP (and SFTP) protocol, along with your NAS and media server.

 Free | Paid ( $4.99, Rs 420)